 Green…or not so much

 I don’t know about anyone else, but I find it hard to find green papaya (which is just unripe papaya) – it seems the supermarkets all assume you need help in ripening them so they are part-way along, or maybe they just become that way with travel since they’re not exactly local here.
 However, I find using the least ripe papaya I can find works just as well, even if the salad is no longer ‘green’ and is a little sweeter.
-You can also use unripe mango which is also delicious.
+You can also use unripe mango which is similarly delicious (and try this Cambodian green mango salad for a slightly different set of flavors, also great!).

 I used one red chili here to give a bit of bite to the salad without being too much, but you can easily increase or decrease the heat factor as you prefer.
 I don’t have a mandolin which would make light work of making matchsticks of the papaya, but even cutting by hand this doesn’t take too long to prepare.
 I quite like the more rustic look, anyway, along with the slightly chunky tomato pieces.
 Plus riper papaya tends to disintegrate on you if cut too thin.
 I have made this without shrimp paste when I haven’t had any, and just increased the fish sauce, but I do think the shrimp paste adds a little more depth of flavor, even if it’s not exactly the best smelling or looking ingredient.